Skip to content

 export const createSyncedManager = (origin: string) =>

-createStateManager().use(createSyncPlugin({ origin, channelName: 'stately-example-sync' }));
+createStateManager().use(createSyncPlugin({ origin, channelName: 'stately-sync' }));

-Async loading with cancellation
+Async Operations with Cancellation

 ts